 Life is weird right now.
 Because of COVID-19, we're all cooped up inside, watching the deadly virus spread worldwide.
 Our new daily routine involves learning about death tolls, stay-at-home orders, and frontline workers risking their lives, with no end in sight.
 In such strange times, your mood is bound to be negatively affected.
 But it's important to check in on your mental health to ensure you're not facing a bigger problem: depression.
 Check out these 20 subtle signs you may be depressed.
-If you can relate, it may be time to focus on your mental health—reach out for virtual help from a counselor.
-And if you're thinking about suicide, you can reach the National Suicide Prevention Lifeline at 1-800-273-8255.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 You Give Up on Reaching Out

 Right now, it's hard to stay in contact with friends and family members.
 Social media, video chats, or text messages feel impersonal or awkward, which can make you want to give up on reaching out for social interactions.
 But if you're hopeless about maintaining relationships and feel yourself pulling away, it may be a sign you're depressed.

 A study published in the Journal of Counseling Psychology analyzed people living with depression and their daily social interactions.
 The study concluded that "people with greater depressive symptoms feel that they experience worse social interactions" and "people with greater depressive symptoms reported less satisfaction of their need to belong."
 Your listless attitude toward socializing may be a sign that depression is creeping in.